[HOW TO] Fix Incorrect time in FreePBX

 It’s important to keep the correct time in FreePBX, especially if your system has time conditions enabled.
 If you notice your server has the incorrect time, the first place you will want to check is the FreePBX web interface under Admin -> System Admin -> Time Zone:

 Make sure to click Submit after making any changes.

-To make sure the NTP service is running, you will need to login via SSH as the root user, using a tool such as PuTTY (http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
+To make sure the time sync service is running, you will need to login via SSH as the root user, using a tool such as PuTTY (http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
 The root password was sent in the Account Information Email when you first signed up for FreePBX Hosting.

-Once you’re logged into your PBX, you can check that NTP is running using this command:
+Once you’re logged into your PBX, you can check that time sync is running using the commands below:

 service ntpd status

 systemctl status chronyd

 To restart time sync services:

 To ensure time sync service is configured to run on boot: